tmswfrk/bicycle-water-cooler/content/blog/20200712_Traveling_with_Bike_Part_01.md

 ---
 title: "Traveling With Your Bike, Part 1: By Car"
 date: 2020-07-12T12:16:50-07:00
-subtitle: "The most common way I travel to do epic rides on my bike"
+summary: "The most common way I travel to do epic rides on my bike"
 description: "Driving somewhere new to ride your bike can be incredibly rewarding.
 And packing your bike into a car with all your supplies doesn't have to be a chore."
 image: "/img/2020/07/stuffincar.jpg"
 imagealt: "Packed up Ford Escape with two bikes and other luggage before a cycling adventure to San Diego, California.
 Image contains: bicycles, Ford Escape, SUV, bags, backpacks, souvenirs"